-United removes Boeing Max from schedule until mid-December
+United removes Boeing 737 MAX from schedule until mid-December

-United Airlines is again delaying the earliest possible return of its grounded Boeing 737 Max jets.
+United Airlines is again delaying the expected return date for its grounded Boeing 737 Max jets.

 The airline said Friday that it has removed the Max from its schedule until Dec.
 19, six weeks longer than previously planned.